Phala-Network/phat-offchain-rollup/ink/crates/phat_rollup_anchor_ink/README.md

 ### Traits to implement

-### Trait for the message queue
+### Trait for the rollup anchor
-Implement the `message_queue::EventBroadcaster` trait to emit the events when a message is pushed in the queue and when a message is proceeded.
+Implement the `rollup_anchor::EventBroadcaster` trait to emit the events when a message is pushed in the queue and when a message is proceeded.
 If you don't want to emit the events, you can put an empty block in the methods `emit_event_message_queued` and `emit_event_message_processed_to`.

 ```rust